2.16Provisions

 c) Customs Duty

-There are certain demands related to non-submission of export obligation discharge certificate, classification issue, valuation of goods imported and levy of anti¬ dumping duty on certain products.
+There are certain demands related to non¬ submission of export obligation discharge certificate, classification issue, valuation of goods imported and levy of anti-dumping duty on certain products.

 d) Entry Tax

-I n certain states, an entry tax is levied on receipt of material from outside the state.
+In certain states, an entry tax is levied on receipt of material from outside the state.
 This position has been challenged by the Company in the respective states, on the grounds that the specific entry tax is ultra vires the Constitution.
 Classification issues have also been raised, whereby, in view of the Company, the material proposed to be taxed is not covered under the specific category.

-During the year ended March 31, 2017, the Hon’ble Supreme Court upheld the constitutional validity of entry tax levied by few States.
-However, Supreme Court did not conclude on certain aspects such as whether the levy of entry tax in States is discriminatory etc., and such question was left open for the respective jurisdictional High Courts.
+During the year ended March 31, 2017, the Hon'ble Supreme Court upheld the constitutional validity of entry tax levied by few States.
+However, the Hon'ble Supreme Court did not conclude certain aspects such as whether the levy of entry tax in States is

-e) DoT demands/assessments includes
+e) DoT demands / assessments includes

 ii.
 In 2013, DoT introduced UL Regime and notified guidelines which mandates migration to new UL regime upon expiry of existing licenses.
 Accordingly, the Company migrated to UL regime in 2014.
 The Company and Internet Service Provider ('ISP') Association challenged the Guidelines and provisions of UL on the ground that DoT has discriminated amongst ISP Licensees in violation of principle of level playing field amongst ISPs.
 TDSAT stayed the payment of license fee on revenue from Pure Internet Service.
 In October 2019, TDSAT delivered its judgement in the ISP Association case (ISPAI Judgement) and set aside the provision to pay license fee on the revenue from pure internet service under UL.
 TDSAT, following ISPAI judgement, allowed the petition filed by the Company and set aside the demand notices.

-DoT has filed appeal against ISPAI judgement before Hon’ble Supreme Court.
-On January 5, 2021, the Hon’ble Supreme Court admitted DoT’s appeal, and also allowed the Company’s intervention application, with a direction that DoT shall not be required to refund any amounts pursuant to TDSAT judgement and parties shall be bound by the final directions as may be passed by the Hon’ble Supreme Court.
+DoT has filed appeal against ISPAI judgement before Hon'ble Supreme Court.
+On January 5, 2021, the Hon'ble Supreme Court admitted DoT's appeal and also allowed the Company's intervention application, with a direction that DoT shall not be required to refund any amounts pursuant to TDSAT judgement and parties shall be bound by the final directions as may be passed by the Hon'ble Supreme Court.

-On March 31, 2021, DoT issued amendment to the ISP Licenses granted under the old regime i.e. under 2002 and 2007 with immediate effect (April 1, 2021).
+(April 1, 2021).
 Amongst others, DoT included the revenue from pure internet services in the AGR for the purposes of license fees in such contracts (which was earlier allowed as permissible deduction under old regime).
-Accordingly, demand up to March 31, 2021 has been assessed to be a contingent liability (March 31, 2025: C42,424 and March 31, 2024: C42,424).
+Accordingly, demand up to March 31, 2021 has been assessed to be a contingent liability (March 31, 2026: H 48,619 and March 31, 2025: H 42,424).

 iii.
-Demands for the contentious matters in respect of subscriber verification norms and regulations including validity of certain documents allowed as proof of address/identity.
+Demands for the contentious matters in respect of subscriber verification norms and regulations including validity of certain documents allowed as proof of address / identity.
 TDSAT and High Courts have granted interim reliefs to the Company and the matters are pending for adjudication.

 iv.
-Penalty for alleged failure to meet certain procedural requirements for EMF radiation self¬ certification compliance.
+Penalty for alleged failure to meet certain procedural requirements for EMF radiation self-certification compliance.

 v.
 Additional demand received for the period already covered by the AGR judgement which mainly pertains to spectrum usage charges.